Raid-Hub/Services/docs/ARCHITECTURE.md

 - **ScaleUpThreshold**: Queue depth that triggers scaling up
 - **ScaleDownThreshold**: Queue depth that triggers scaling down
 - **ScaleUpPercent/ScaleDownPercent**: Rate of scaling changes
+- **ScaleCheckInterval**: How often to check queue depth and Bungie API availability (default: 5 min)
+- **API Availability Monitoring**: Workers are blocked (not scaled down) when Bungie API is disabled

 ## Data Flow Architecture